Sebastian-gthb/insert-OptROM-into-BIOS/README.md

 ToDo's:
    * check if the Option ROM is already insert in the BIOS
+   * try to relocate BIOS code blocks to get larger free space in the ROM image (thanks to wierd_w for this sugesstion)

 Changes:
    * calculating the jump destinations insted hard coded <-- solved!